Frozen Thresholds: The Stealth Tax You're Already Paying in 2026

 Freezing thresholds achieves something clever: it raises tax revenue without anyone having to announce a “tax rise.”

-It's technically not a tax rise.
-The rates haven't changed.
+It isn’t framed as a rate rise.
 But if your £30,000 salary in 2021 bought you a certain lifestyle, and your £35,000 salary in 2026 buys you roughly the same lifestyle while paying more tax—well, you can draw your own conclusions.

 Inflation Made It Worse